-Starting in October 1998, investment advisors have been allowed access to corporate pension funds,9 paving a way for the creation of U.S. 401k-style pension plans that provide a set of investment choices to pension participants.
+Starting in October 1998, investment advisors have been allowed access to corporate pension funds, paving a way for the creation of U.S. 401k-style pension plans that provide a set of investment choices to pension participants.

 Since December 1998, the amendments to the Securities and Exchange Law, the Banking Law, and other related laws have added more freedom for banks, securities companies, and foreign participants.
 In particular, regulatory changes have significantly opened Japan's investment trust (mutual fund) industry to foreigners.
 Traditionally, investment trusts and offshore funds were distributed solely through brokers.
 For onshore funds, the new rules expand distribution channels and permit the delegation of investment management authority to foreigners.
-For example, banks and other financial institutions are allowed to sell shares of domestic investment trusts (closed-end mutual funds), in addition to contractual-type funds, are permitted.
+For example, banks and other financial institutions are allowed to sell shares of domestic investment trust companies and offshore funds at their branches.
+Also, incorporated investment trusts (closed-end mutual funds), in addition to contractual-type funds, are permitted.
 Finally, the registration system replaced the licensing system for establishing investment trust and securities companies, significantly reducing the amount of regulatory discretion and delay involved.